- Home

 Published on: December 14, 2023

-There's no denying the impact of nutrition and healthy eating (or lack thereof) on a person's health and wellness.
-Just as the right diet and nutrition can help fuel the body and keep it healthy, a poor diet could lead to chronic illness, obesity and other serious health problems.
-Across the United States, poor dietary choices are fueling a public health crisis—especially considering high rates of obesity and diet-related illnesses like type 2 diabetes and health disease.
+There's no denying the impact of nutrition and healthy eating on a person's health and wellness.
+Just as the right diet can fuel the body and prevent illness, poor dietary choices can lead to chronic disease, obesity and other serious health problems.
+Across the United States, poor dietary habits are fueling a public health crisis, particularly given high rates of obesity and diet-related conditions like type 2 diabetes and heart disease.

 Perhaps more than ever, there is a need for experienced nutritionists and dietitians to promote healthy eating, nutrition therapy and other habits to help the general public.
 But what exactly is the difference between dietitian and nutritionist?
 Contrary to what you might believe, these terms should not be used interchangeably.